 How to get to Olympian Lookout

-It’s not like hiking Mount Olympus to get there.
-It’s all very flat, so anyone who can walk can visit Olympian Lookout in Leura, no problem.
+It’s not like hiking Mount Olympus to get to this lookout.
+It’s all very flat, so anyone who can walk should be able to visit Olympian Lookout in Leura, no problem.

-It will take you about 20 minutes to walk to Olympian Rock from the train station.
+It takes about 20 minutes to walk to Olympian Rock from the train station.